by Lee Safin

 If you water every two weeks in summer, water every four weeks in winter.

+Any excessive water could perhaps run out of the bottom of the container during watering.
 Let it stay in this tub so that the soil absorbs as much as possible.
 Wait 10-15 minutes; finally, drain whatever water is left over.

 Mature aloe vera plants frequently develop offsets that can be extracted to produce an innovative, unique plant or variant of the parent plant, usually referred to as plantlets, pups, or “babies.”